Great update projects to work on around your railway as the Sun set sets earlier and the heat of long summer days fade.

 Upgrade Your Electrics

-Make the leap and transform your DC/Analogue layout into whole new model railway by upgrading it to digital.
+Make the leap and transform your DC/analogueue layout into a whole new model railway by upgrading it to digital.

 Not only will this give you many more options for the control of your trains and open up whole new possibilities for onboard train effects and if you model railways to keep mentally active it’ll give you a whole you field to learn.